 - b.
-Other relevant factors have been mentioned in the discussion documents on the National Policy Statement on Highly Productive Land (NPS-HPL)14.
+Other relevant factors have been mentioned in the discussion documents on the National Policy Statement on Highly Productive Land (NPS-HPL)19.
 These include matters such as the limitations of the LUC system which is not fully accurate due to map scaling factors, discrepancies in different sources on what land comprises high class soils and the long time that has elapsed the information was last updated.
-Whilst such matters are not the crux of why the rezoning proposal trumps the retention of the soils they are not irrelevant when considering the true extents shown in Attachment F. It is also noted that the NPS-HPL has not yet been made final. - c.
+Whilst such matters are not the crux of why the rezoning proposal trumps the retention of the soils they are not irrelevant when considering the true extents shown in Attachment G. It is also noted that the NPS-HPL has not yet been made final. - c.
 A broad brush analysis of the land surrounding Pokeno using the LRIS portal service shows that there are limited areas that are directly contiguous with the urban core that could serve as appropriate growth areas (as it relates to soil).
-There is the Havelock Village rezoning proposal to the south of the Pokeno industrial hub that is not underlain by high class soil as per the portal.
-Otherwise, there are limited large greenfield development opportunities. - d.
-The site directly adjoins the existing urban area of Pokeno meaning the continued use of the land for rural productive activities could give rise to reverse sensitivity effects given the site is only separated by Helenslee Road. - 101.
-It is also reiterated that rezoning of the site represents a co-ordinated expansion of the urban area of Pokeno that is necessary to accommodate future growth due to its strategic and advantageous location.
-Given the scarcity of readily available land to expand Pokeno, there is a functional need for the land to be rezoned to accommodate future growth. - i) promote compact urban form, design and location to:
+The land to the north of the site is subject to its own rezoning proposal and advantageously only contains a portion of LUC 3e 3 soil.
+There is also the Havelock Village rezoning proposal to the south of the Pokeno industrial hub that is not underlain by high class soil as per the portal.
+Otherwise, there are no other large greenfield development opportunities. - d.
+The site directly adjoins the existing urban area of Pokeno meaning the continued use of the land for rural productive activities could give rise to reverse sensitivity effects given the site is only separated by Helenslee Road.

-14 Valuing highly productive land: a discussion document on a proposed national policy statement for highly productive land (2019) (pg.
+19 Valuing highly productive land: a discussion document on a proposed national policy statement for highly productive land (2019) (pg.
 16).